WE ARE ESSENTIAL SERVICES: OPEN FOR ONSITE ACU, CHIRO, FST, MASSAGE & PHYSIO

 As a health care clinic we are deemed ESSENTIAL SERVICES and can REMAIN OPEN following the Ministry of Health in their Directive 2.
 In alignment with this, our regulatory bodies have given similar notice and we are to continue to follow these very thorough directives detailing how to safely practice.

 Our practice puts the health and safety of our patients and staff as our top priority, we will continue to be open for ACUPUNCTURE, CHIROPRACTIC CARE, FST, MASSAGE THERAPY AND PHYSIOTHERAPY as we have all measures in place to protect you and will continue to adhere to changes put forth by the Ministry of Health and our Regulatory Bodies.

-At this time the remaining professions that can conduct video sessions remotely, will be available for these (in particular Naturopathy and Psychotherapy).
+At this time the remaining professions that can conduct video sessions remotely, will be available for these (in particular Naturopathy).
 As soon as we hear from their respective regulatory bodies we will update this statement.

 We will be continuously evaluating and closely monitoring the situation.
 We value your patience during this difficult time and encourage everyone to stay safe and healthy as directed by Health Canada.

 If you have any questions please feel free to email Erin.DC@MChiro.ca or call the clinic at 416-690-2888.

 Dr. Erin L. Marjerrison

 We are continually monitoring and adjusting our protocols to adhere to the recommendations from Public Health, World Health Organization (WHO), Centers for Disease Control and Prevention (CDC) as well as our individual Professional Regulating Bodies.

 Additional measures are we taking to help protect you.

 1. Screening; Active and Passive Screening for COVID-19 is in place as it pertains to the "case description" put out by Public Health.
 While this is no longer mandatory we ask that if you are feeling unwell you remain home until you recover.